paulbradshaw/bots/dexter.md

 ## Making further changes

 When you want to make more changes to your bot you can do this on Dexter, remembering to click **Publish** on all topics that have been updated, and then switching to the *Platforms* view and clicking **Deploy** to deploy those changes to the version on Facebook itself.

+## Broadcasts

+You can set up your bot to send a 'broadcast' message once per day (but no more often).
+This is similar to the news alerts you may have seen from news organisations' bots.
+You can [find more information about how to set up broadcasts on the Dexter documentation](http://docs.rundexter.com/broadcasts/tutorial/).